KawaiiFiveO/Adeon/README.md

 A simple UCI-compliant chess engine, written in C# using the [MinimalChess](https://github.com/lithander/MinimalChessEngine) library.
 Based on code from the [TIChess 4.0](http://tict.ticalc.org/projects.html) engine.

+Adeon has a notable feature: its "Style" profiles allow you to customize the playstyle of the engine.
+Choose from existing profiles, or create your own!

 ### Features

 *   **Search Algorithm:** A modernized port of TIChess's **NegaMax Alpha-Beta** search algorithm.